kanmeugne/moder-data-architectures/from-hadoop-to-spark-distributed-computation/lab-III/ReadMe.md

 ---

 **Summary:**
-You now have a scalable Spark cluster using Docker on multiple computers, with in-memory analytics and SQL queries via SparkSQL-no MapReduce or Hive needed.
+You now have a scalable Spark cluster using Docker on multiple computers, with in-memory analytics and SQL queries via SparkSQL.
-Want sample data, more SparkSQL examples, or troubleshooting tips?

 Resources:
 [1] https://github.com/Marcel-Jan/docker-hadoop-spark